trentm/node-bunyan/README.md

 - "trace" (10): Logging from external libraries used by your app or *very* detailed application logging.

-Suggestions: Use "debug" sparingly.
-Information that will be useful to debug errors *post mortem* should usually be included in "info" messages if it's generally relevant or else with the corresponding "error" event.
-Don't rely on spewing mostly irrelevant debug messages all the time and sifting through them when an error occurs.
+Setting a logger instance (or one of its streams) to a particular level implies that all log records *at that level and above* are logged.
+E.g. a logger set to level "info" will log records at level info and above (warn, error, fatal).

-Integers are used for the actual level values (10 for "trace", ..., 60 for "fatal") and constants are defined for the (bunyan.TRACE ... bunyan.DEBUG).
-The lowercase level names are aliases supported in the API.
+While using log level *names* is preferred, the actual level values are integers internally (10 for "trace", ..., 60 for "fatal").
+Constants are defined for the levels: `bunyan.TRACE` ... `bunyan.FATAL`.
+The lowercase level names are aliases supported in the API, e.g. `log.level("info")`.
+There is one exception:
+DTrace integration uses the level names.
+The fired DTrace probes are named 'bunyan-$levelName'.

-Here is the API for changing levels in an existing logger:
+Here is the API for querying and changing levels on an existing logger.
+Recall that a logger instance has an array of output "streams":

 ```js
 log.level() -> INFO   // gets current level (lowest level of all streams)